arcreane/finance-surveillance/readme.md

 EuronextSurveilllance

-A C++ / Qt6-based desktop application for real-time market surveillance and fraud detection inspired by Euronext-style monitoring systems.
+A C++ / Qt6-based desktop application for real-time market surveillance and fraud detection monitoring systems for Euronext.
 The project implements a modular architecture with processors, observers, and UI components to visualize and detect suspicious trading behaviors such as spoofing, pump-and-dump, wash trading, and price ceiling/floor.

 Features